Circular Proofs as Session-Typed Processes: A Local Validity Condition: Concluding Remarks

 {\bf Our contribution.} In this paper we have established an extension of the Curry-Howard interpretation for intuitionistic linear logic by Caires et al.~\cite{Caires10concur,Caires16mscs} to include least and greatest fixed points that can mutually depend on each other in arbitrary ways, although restricted to the subsingleton fragment.
 The key is to interpret circular pre-proofs in subsingleton logic as mutually recursive processes, and to develop a locally checkable, compositional validity condition on such processes.
 We proved that our local condition implies Fortier and Santocanale's guard condition and therefore also implies cut elimination.
 Analyzing this result in more detail leads to a computational strong progress property which means that a valid program will always terminate either in an empty configuration or one attempting to communicate along external channels.

-{\bf Implementation.} We have implemented the algorithm introduced in Section \ref{alg} in SML, which is publicly available~\cite{Das19bitbucket}.
+{\bf Implementation.} We have implemented the algorithm introduced in Section~\ref{alg} in SML, which is publicly available~\cite{Das22Zenodo}\footnote{The reader can find an implementation of the examples presented in this paper in the subdirectory \href{https://bitbucket.org/fpfenning/rast/src/master/ss/examples/lmcs22.}{https://bitbucket.org/fpfenning/rast/src/master/ss/examples/lmcs22}.}.
 Currently, the implementation collects constraints and uses them to construct a suitable priority ordering over type variables and a $\subset$ ordering over process variables if they exist, and rejects the program otherwise.
-However, the precomputation step is not local and it makes it difficult for producing informative error messages.
+However, this precomputation step is not local and it makes it difficult to produce informative error messages.
 Our plan is to delete this step and rely on the programmer for priority and $\subset$ ordering.
 The implementation also supports an implicit syntax where the fixed point unfolding messages are synthesized from the given communication patterns.
 Our experience with a range of programming examples shows that our local validity condition is surprisingly effective.
 Its main shortcoming arises when, intuitively, we need to know that a program's output is ``smaller'' than its input.

 {\bf Future work.} The main path for future work is to extend our results to full ordered or linear logic with fixed points and address the known shortcomings we learned about through the implementation.
+The main shortcoming of our local validity condition arises when, intuitively, we need to know that a program's output is ``smaller" than its input.
+An interesting item for future research is to generalize our local validity condition to handle more cuts by introducing a way to capture the relation between input and output size.
+Studying this generalization also allows us to compare our results with the sized-type approach introduced by Abel and Pientka~\cite{abel2016well}.
+The first step in this general direction was taken by Sprenger and Dam~\cite{sprenger2003structure} who justify cyclic inductive proofs using inflationary iteration and the work by Somayyajula et al.~\cite{somayyajula2021circular} for shared memory concurrency.
 We would also like to investigate the relationship to work by Nollet et al.~\cite{Nollet18csl}, carried out in a different context.